Act now to save the judiciary- We stand with Campaign for Judicial Accountability & Reform

 We believe that the people of this country are the real stakeholders in the institution of the Judiciary and in the judicial system and therefore, must come together to protect this important pillar of democracy.
 By this statement we ourselves join in this critical campaign and support CJAR to carry forward its work.

-Campaign for Judicial Accountability and Reform needs your help with “Citizens: Act now to save the judiciary”.
-Join Campaign and 5,432 supporters today.
+Anjali Bhardwaj needs your help with “Citizens: Act now to save the judiciary”.
+Join Anjali and 5,644 supporters today.